Taren Point

 Taren Point ranks among the oldest 10% of areas nationwide

-The median age in Taren Point is 58 years, significantly higher than Greater Sydney's average of 37 years and also above the national norm of 38 years.
-The percentage of residents aged 85 and above is notably higher at 16.3% compared to Greater Sydney's average, while those aged 25 to 34 are under-represented at 7.7%.
-This concentration of seniors aged 85 and above is well above the national average of 2.2%.
-Between 2021 and now, the population aged 15 to 24 has increased from 8.2% to 9.3%, while the 45 to 54 age group has declined from 11.0% to 9.9%.
-By 2041, the 85+ cohort is projected to grow by 87%, adding 267 residents and reaching a total of 575.
-Residents aged 65 and above will drive 92% of population growth, demonstrating aging trends in demographics.
-Conversely, both the 25 to 34 age group and those aged 0 to 4 are expected to decrease in numbers.
+The median age in Taren Point is 58 years, significantly higher than Greater Sydney's average of 37 years and the national norm of 38 years.
+The percentage of residents aged 85 and above is notably higher at 16.5% compared to Greater Sydney's average, which is well above the national average of 2.2%.
+Conversely, the proportion of residents aged 25 to 34 years is lower at 7.0%.
+Between 2021 and present, the percentage of residents aged 15 to 24 has increased from 8.2% to 9.3%, while the percentages for those aged 45 to 54 have decreased from 11.0% to 9.6% and for those aged 5 to 14, it has dropped from 8.5% to 7.2%.
+By 2041, population forecasts indicate significant demographic changes in Taren Point.
+The number of residents aged 85 and above is projected to grow by 79%, adding 246 residents to reach a total of 558.
+Residents aged 65 and above will drive 92% of the population growth, underscoring the trend of demographic aging.
+Conversely, both age groups of 25 to 34 years and 0 to 4 years are projected to have reduced numbers.

 Frequently Asked Questions - Age